-Number Severity Description/Recommended actions No action is required.
-627 Info.
-Detected an unknown TPID (midplane Type ID).
-Recommended actions: No action is required.
-628 Error A firmware mismatch has been identified for the expansion enclosure.
-A firmware mismatch could result from attaching an enclosure configured as a JBOD (instead of an EBOD) or installing a new IOM FRU with incompatible firmware.
-Recommended actions: Update the firmware to the appropriate level for connecting your expansion enclosures to the controller enclosure. • If you receive this event when no new enclosures or IOMs have been added, please contact support.
+Number Severity Description/Recommended actions 644 Error Unable to upload firmware to the system because the encryption or bundle signature is invalid.
+Recommended actions: Verify that you are using the correct firmware bundle.
+Warning Unable to upload firmware to the system because the firmware bundle is using an outdated format.
+Recommended actions: Verify that you are using the correct firmware bundle.
+Info.
+Successfully uploaded firmware to the system.
+Recommended actions:No action is required.
+645 Critical Could not retrieve valid FRU data.
+Recommended actions: Collect the logs and contact technical support for further action.
 646 Info.
-Indicates any of the following changes to SupportAssist: State changed Contact information changed Proxy settings changed or cleared Operation mode changed Settinge changed Recommended actions: No action is required.
+Indicates any of the following changes to SupportAssist: State changed Contact information changed Proxy settings changed or cleared Operation mode changed Settings changed Recommended actions: No action is required.
 647 Error This Storage Controller is restarting due to an internal error.
 This Storage Controller experienced a management-interface hang and will restart to recover.
-Recommended actions: Please collect logs and contact technical support for further action.
-648 Error Failed to upload SupportAssist logs or CloudIQ configuration or performance data.
+Recommended actions: Collect the logs and contact technical support for further action.
+648 Error Failed to upload SupportAssist logs or APEX AlOps Infrastructure Observability configuration or performance data.
 Recommended actions: No action is required.
 649 Warning A controller firmware update is available for your system.
-Recommended actions: Go to https://www.dell.com/support , enter your service tag and download the update.
+Recommended actions: Go to Dell Support, enter your service tag and download the update.
 You can then use the Update Firmware function in PowerVault Manager to perform the update.
 650 Warning A disk firmware update is available for your system.
-Recommended actions: Go to https://www.dell.com/support , enter your service tag and download the update.
+Recommended actions: Go to Dell Support, enter your service tag and download the update.
 You can then use the Update Firmware function in PowerVault Manager to perform the update.
+655 Info.
+SupportAssist telemetry send failed/succeeded.
+(Payload type: APEX AlOps Infrastructure Observability Config) Recommended actions: No action is required.